zyeecon/zishenye.github.io/landing.md

 		<header class="major">
 			<h2>Project Experience</h2>
 		</header>
-		<p>In addition to the listed professional experience above, Zishen also has several project experience working with various data technique and software.
-Please click below or refer to the GitHub repository for more details </p>
+		<p>In addition to the listed professional experience above, Zishen also has several project experience working with various data technique and software. <br/>Please click below or refer to the GitHub repository for more details </p>
 		<ul class="actions">
 			<li><a href="generic.html" class="button next">Get Started</a></li>
 		</ul>